cyberiko/cyberiko.github.io/README.md

     powershell.exe -executionpolicy bypass -file "c:\cyberiko\getChromeExtensions.ps1"

    In order to get information from all users, it should run with admin privileges (Run As Administrator)

+ ## VirusTotal
+  This repo will include some scripts which can help you interact with VT API.\
+  Each script will include a detailed information of its usage.\
+  --> Check a file against VT\
+  --> Check a URL against VT

+  <a href="https://github.com/tomerhaimof/virustotal">Go to github repo!</a>